mayraberrones94/CCI_technical/anaconda_intro.md

 <img width="449" alt="Captura de Pantalla 2024-02-13 a la(s) 10 02 38 a m" src="https://github.com/mayraberrones94/CCI_technical/assets/35910638/a11a51b0-0d4b-4028-82c0-7bb44f3d9a59">

+## For Windows users:

 <img width="1294" alt="Screenshot 2024-02-12 at 11 01 35" src="https://github.com/mayraberrones94/CCI_technical/assets/35910638/c0cd249a-581d-4802-a091-9f4a70a41d9f">

+# Installing Miniconda

+**Note:** Please be mindful that Miniconda has no user interface and only offers the `conda` prompt and Python.
+It also requires general knowledge of how the terminal works.

+## Graphical installer:

+**macOS**

+You must download the Miniconda installer from the official page (https://docs.anaconda.com/free/miniconda/).
+From here, you can choose the Intel or the M1/2/3 chip version and the bash or pkg versions.
+We strongly recommend using the bash version since the pkg may skip the "Destination select" process, failing the installation.

+**bash**
+- Once you download the document, locate where it is stored (it is most likely in the Downloads folder).
+- Go to a new terminal in your computer (`Command` + `Space bar` type terminal + `Enter`)
+- Go into the folder where you have the bash file stored (Ej. `cd Downloads`); you can verify it is there by running `ls`.
+- This is an optional step, but we recommend verifying the download to ensure everything will run correctly.
+In your terminal run `shasum -a 256 filename` replacing `filename` with the downloaded file name.
+If it does not raise any error, follow the next step.
+- Run  `bash <conda-installer-name>-latest-MacOSX-x86_64.sh`.
+Replace the `<conda-installer-name>` with the downloaded file's name.
+- Once the process is finished, please close and reopen your terminal (`Command` + `q` to close/reboot the program completely.
+You can see if this was successful by clicking `Command` + `tab`.
+It should show you all the applications you have opened.
+Make sure that the terminal does not show there).
+- To verify the installation, open a terminal window and run `conda list`.
+If you installed everything correctly, a list of all the installed packages should appear.

+**Windows**